Most employees don’t want to think about all those little deductions that make their take-home pay lower.

 If you don’t have your employee’s W-4, assume they’re single and taking no allowances.

-Once you know those three details, determine their federal income tax withholding amount by using the IRS Publication 15 (Circular E).
+Once you know those three details, determine their federal withholding amount by using the IRS Publication 15 (Circular E).
 Choose either the percentage method or the wage bracket method, and use the appropriate chart to help you through it.

 Most states have an income tax as well.
 But like the weather, rates vary widely across state lines — from up to 13.3% in sunny California to zero percent in states like, well, sunny Florida.
 These are the state taxes and income tax brackets for 2019.